-We have complied the responses to some commonly asked questions about applying for a role or working at City College Brighton and Hove.
+We have complied the responses to some commonly asked questions about applying for a role or working at Brighton Metropolitan College.
 If you can’t find the response that you are looking for or need any further information please feel free to contact us on 01273 667788 Ext.
 358 or firstname.lastname@example.org.

 What will the selection process be?